dhvanisoni/Customer-Segmentation-for-Credit-Card-Targeting-Ads/README.md

 **Principal Component Analysis (PCA):**

-* Reduced dimensionality of the dataset.
+* To reduced dimensionality of the dataset.
 * Identified important features for clustering.

 **Autoencoders:**